Reviews You Can Rely On

 What Other Base Layers Should You Consider?

-If the warmth of the Meriwool is what's most appealing to you and you're looking to level up your warmth game in comfort and fit especially, you can't go wrong with either the Smartwool Classic Thermal Merino 1/4 Zip or the Ortovox 185 Rock'N'Wool Long-Sleeve Compared to the Meriwool, the price difference for either of these phenomenal tops is not insignificant, especially if you're just getting cozy with the Meriwool's affordability.
-If your budget doesn't budge that much, consider a slightly lighter base layer like the REI Co-op Merino 185 Long-Sleeve Half-Zip, an extremely well-crafted base layer that'll last you many seasons of use.
+If the warmth of the Meriwool is what's most appealing to you and you're looking to level up your warmth game in comfort and fit especially, you can't go wrong with either the Smartwool Classic Thermal Merino 1/4 Zip or the Ortovox 185 Rock'N'Wool Long-Sleeve.
+Compared to the Meriwool, the price difference for either of these phenomenal tops is not insignificant, especially if you're just getting cozy with the Meriwool's affordability.
+If your budget doesn't budge that much, consider a slightly lighter base layer like the REI Co-op Merino 185 Long-Sleeve Half-Zip, an extremely well-crafted base layer that should last through many seasons of use.
 If the durability of a wool base layer in general is a concern, the synthetic Under Armour ColdGear Base 4.0 Crew is a warm base layer that can take a lot more abuse than any other thermal base layer we've tested.

 meriwool merino 250 long sleeve - waking up early to tackle a long-approach. make sure you don't hit...